molgenis/capice-resources/train_data_creator/README.md

 `python3 main.py -iv path/to/vkgl_consensus.tsv.gz -ic path/to/clinvar.vcf.gz -o path/to/existing/output/directory`

-_Note: -iv needs to be the non-public VKGL, public will throw an FileNotFoundError._
+_Note: -iv needs to be the non-public VKGL, public will throw an KeyNotFoundError._

 _Note 2: the parent of the output directory has to exist. train_data_creator will, at most, create only 1 new directory._